Eldgjá

 Eruption Begins

-Initial explosive activity opens the fissure system.
-Ash and volcanic bombs are ejected from multiple vents.
+Initial explosive activity opens the 40 km-long fissure system.
+Ash and volcanic bombs are ejected from multiple vents along the length of the fissure.
+Tephra fall begins across Iceland.

 934-936 AD

-Enormous volumes of lava flow from the fissure, creating the largest lava field in recorded history.
+Enormous volumes of basaltic lava flow from the fissure, eventually producing 19.6 km³ total volume - creating the world's largest lava field in recorded history.
+Lava flows filled river gorges and spread across the highlands.

 938-940 AD